At South & City College Birmingham the cost of your study will depend on the course or programme that you are studying.

 3. Application and Offers

 All prospective students have the responsibility to provide accurate information as part of the application process, the College will make you an offer based on the information you provide at this stage.
-The offer will clearly state any conditions you must fulfill to enroll onto your chosen course of study.
-If you provide inaccurate information the College may withdraw an offer of admission or terminate your enrolment.
+The offer will clearly state any conditions you must fulfill to enrol onto your chosen course of study.
+If you provide inaccurate or false information the College may withdraw an offer of admission or terminate your enrolment.

-4. Application – Specific conditions relating to disclosure of criminal convictions
+4. Application-Specific conditions relating to disclosure of criminal convictions

 For some courses an offer made to you may have specific conditions relating to the disclosure of criminal convictions and Fitness to Practise, if this applies to your course you will be notified of this with your offer.
-For courses that require a disclosure of criminal conviction, under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 you are exempt from the provisions of Section 4(2) of the Rehabilitation of Offenders Act 1974.
-This means you are not entitled to withhold information about 12 convictions which for other purposes are spent under the provisions of the Act.
+For courses that require disclosure of criminal conviction, under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 you are exempt from the provisions of Section 4(2) of the Rehabilitation of Offenders Act 1974.
+This means you are not entitled to withhold information about convictions which for other purposes are spent under the provisions of the Act.
 All students studying on a course requiring disclosure of criminal convictions will be required to provide an up to date Disclosure and Barring Service Certificate.
 Failure to comply with the specific conditions to disclose criminal convictions may result in the College withdrawing an offer of admission or terminate your enrolment.
 In this instance you may be liable for some fees, please refer to the fee policy and your liability.

 5. Rights to Cancel

 The College publishes course fees for students.
-Fees are charged in each academic year based on the course and the number of credits registered and mode of study.
+Fees are charged in each academic year based on the course, the number of credits registered and mode of study.
 You are responsible for checking your eligibility for tuition and maintenance fee loans.
 You can find information on student finance on the Student finance website https://www.gov.uk/student-finance.

 Tuition fee liability commences on 14 calendar days after the start of your course.
 You are required to ensure that all tuition fees due to the College are paid in accordance with the College’s fee policy.
 Failure to pay fees could result in you not having access to academic resources, not progressing on your course and not be awarded a qualification.
-Further information can be found in the College’s fee policy uk/higher-education/finance
+Further information can be found in the College’s fee policy

 8. Assumed withdrawal